 To meet the demand for trained, competent office employees, this course in office administration provides students with assignments in a variety of activities performed by office employees.
-This course provides students with the experience of working in a simulated company and performing realistic duties assigned to an administrative assistant.
+This course offers students the experience of working in a simulated company and performing realistic duties assigned to an administrative assistant.
 This course requires students to have an intermediate knowledge of the current Microsoft Office (Word, Excel, PowerPoint, Outlook and Access) suite.
+At the conclusion of this course, students will be taking the national certification Microsoft Office Specialist (MOS) Outlook Associate Exam.